-Legacy Vendors
+Legacy Vendors "

 Adoption of security tools is not where it needs to be - developers choose not to use them.
 The tools that you have, if adoption is just 10%, it does not matter."
 As a result, large vendors have begun entering an already crowded ASPM space.
 Traditional AST vendors have acquired startups with ASPM solutions to fill the gaps in their product portfolios.

-Synopsys was one of the first legacy players to incorporate ASPM into their portfolio with the acquisition of Code Dx in 2021 to provide a consolidated view of correlated vulnerability data and risk reporting.
-Other large vendors also foresaw the need for ASPM before the commercial market was established and developed their own solutions; for example, Checkmarx announced Fusion, an automated remediation product, in June 2022.
+Synopsys was one of the first legacy players to incorporate ASPM into their portfolio with the acquisition of Code Dx11 in 2021 to provide a consolidated view of correlated vulnerability data and risk reporting.
+Other large vendors also foresaw the need for ASPM before the commercial market was established and developed their own solutions; for example, Checkmarx announced Fusion, an automated remediation product, in June 202212.
 Other notable market movements have occurred in just the past year.
-In June 2023, developer security provider Snyk acquired Enso Security to help security teams scale AppSec programs and a few months later launched ASPM product Snyk AppRisk.
+In June 2023, developer security provider Snyk acquired Enso Security to help security teams scale AppSec programs13 and a few months later launched ASPM product Snyk AppRisk14.

-We predict significant market consolidation as more legacy vendors acquire early-stage ASPM startups, a trend most recently shown by CrowdStrike's acquisition of Bionic in 2023 along with Armis's acquisition of Silk Security's and Zscaler's acquisition of Avalor in 2024.
-Vulnerability management vendors such as Qualys and Tenable and are likely to enter the ASPM space via acquisitions.
-As evidenced by the recent acquisition of Dazz by Wiz, cloud security providers Palo Alto are likely to follow suit.
+We predict significant market consolidation as more legacy vendors acquire early-stage ASPM startups, a trend most recently shown by CrowdStrike's acquisition of Bionic in 202315 along with Armis's acquisition of Silk Security's16 and Zscaler's acquisition of Avalor in 202417.
+Vulnerability management vendors such as Qualys and Tenable and cloud security providers like Wiz and Palo Alto are likely to enter the ASPM space via acquisitions.
 Enterprises tend to prioritize AST/code scanning vendors over management tool providers, giving legacy vendors with more comprehensive offerings an edge over ASPM startups and making acquisition the most likely startup exit strategy.
 ASPM startups vastly outnumber potential acquirers, so we expect competition for acquisitions to be intense: a fight to differentiate while battling over leftover market share.
 Investors have taken note.
 2022 was a record year for ASPM VC funding, with 24 deals totaling around \$383 million.
 In the two years since, funding to ASPM startups has dwindled as legacy vendors ventured into the market.

-What CISOs Want

-1) Developer-oriented tools can improve ASPM adoption

-As more AppSec responsibility is shared between security and software engineering teams (54% of software engineering leaders surveyed by Gartner are directly responsible for application security) developers are increasingly part of product security decisions.
+What CISOs Want 1) Developer-oriented tools can improve ASPM adoption As more AppSec responsibility is shared between security and software engineering teams (54% of software engineering leaders surveyed by Gartner are directly responsible for application security)18 developers are increasingly part of product security decisions.
 The number of software engineers in a company often vastly outnumbers security experts - according to a survey conducted by Software Development Times, this ratio is around 100:1.
-Startups are not just selling products to a security audience: they're selling to engineers.
+Startups are not just selling products to a security audience: they're selling to engineers19.
 Enterprises want to significantly improve adoption amongst their developers to get the most out of their AppSec tools.
 We perceive a growing demand for tools that not only incorporate but further expedite agile development methods.
 Enterprise customers are looking for ASPM that facilitates an ecosystem of visibility.
 This includes capabilities such as assigning validated vulnerabilities to the right person for remediation and enabling developers to see who has resolved an alert, when, and how, to avoid rediscovery.